martincostello/github-automation/README.md

 can be configured through a `.github/update-dotnet-sdk.json` file in the repository to which updates are being performed.

+The schema for the configuration file can be found [here][update-dotnet-sdk-schema].

 ### Update .NET SDKs for Nightly

 The [update-dotnet-sdks-for-nightly][update-dotnet-sdks-for-nightly]